ankrutik/notes/aws/solutions_arch_cert/notes.md

 - automated backups
 - database snapshots

-When these backups are restored, the RDS instance will be a new one with a new DNS endpoint.
+When these backups are restored, the new RDS instance will have a new DNS endpoint.

-Encryption is managed using Amazon KMS.
-Encryption at rest.
-When encryption is enabled on RDS instance automated backups, snapshots, read replicas are encrypted.
+**Encryption**:

+- Managed using Amazon KMS.
+- Encryption at rest.
+- Automated backups, snapshots, read replicas will be encrypted with the RDS instance.

 **No transfer charge is incurred** when replicating data from your primary RDS instance to your secondary RDS instance.